unicore-life/unity-grid-contents/README.md

 Remember, initalizers are executed only once, when Unity database has not been set.

 All identities are added with requirements **Empty requirement**, so be sure to has such in Unity IDM.
-One way of accomplished that is to add lines:
+One way of accomplish that is to add lines:

 ```
 unityServer.core.credentialRequirements.1.credentialReqName=Empty requirement